alfonsogober/gdax-lambda-buyer/README.md

   buy:
     handler: handler.buy
     events:
-      - schedule: rate(1 week) # Change this to your liking.
+      - schedule: rate(7 days) # Change this to your liking.

 ...